blackboard/bb-learn-ultra-embedded-content/_docs/README.md

 ## How to run scripts in all sub-folders

-You can simple run `npm install` to install the root level devDependencies that are used by all librarys/example-apps, then cd into the respective folder and use the scripts provided in its `package.json`...or try the following commands to install *everything*.
+You can simply run `npm install` to install the root level devDependencies that are used by all librarys/example-apps, then cd into the respective folder and use the scripts provided in its `package.json`...or try the following commands to install *everything*.
 Starting in the root, top-level directory, the following will run scripts at the root level and each "node package" in the libraries, example apps, and getting started apps starting first with the library packages.

 ### Install all dependencies